TheInstituteOfCode/Tiff-test/_posts/2017-11-10-the-time-i-----worked-as-an-air-hostess-for-emirates.md

 categories:
   - travel
 description: "I was drawn to being an air hostess like a\_moth to a flame.
 I love to travel, I love adventure and I am known to do things to the extreme.
 So naturally I set my sights on working for arguably the most prominent airline in the world, Emirates, based in the cosmopolitan metropolis of Dubai.
 If you have ever wondered what goes on behind those red curtains, then read on..."
-image_path: /images/emiratescover.jpg
+image_path: /uploads/Attachment-1-10.jpeg
 filter-class:
 ---

 I was drawn to being an air hostess like a moth to a flame.
 I love to travel, I love adventure and I am known to do things to the extreme.
 So naturally I set my sights on working for arguably the most prominent airline in the world, Emirates, based in the cosmopolitan metropolis of Dubai.
-If you have ever wondered what goes on behind those red curtains, then read on...
+If you have ever wondered what goes on behind those red curtains, then read on…

 ![](/uploads/versions/emirates1---x----640-513x---.jpg)